Data partitioning strategies

 This model is implemented by using Redis clustering, and is described in more detail on the Redis cluster tutorial page on the Redis website.
 Redis clustering is transparent to client applications.
 Additional Redis servers can be added to the cluster (and the data can be repartitioned) without requiring that you reconfigure the clients.

-Azure Redis Cache currently supports Redis clustering in premium tier only.
+Azure Cache for Redis currently supports Redis clustering in premium tier only.

 The page Partitioning: how to split data among multiple Redis instances on the Redis website provides more information about implementing partitioning with Redis.
 The remainder of this section assumes that you are implementing client-side or proxy-assisted partitioning.

-Consider the following points when deciding how to partition data with Azure Redis Cache:
+Consider the following points when deciding how to partition data with Azure Cache for Redis:

-Azure Redis Cache is not intended to act as a permanent data store, so whatever partitioning scheme you implement, your application code must be able to retrieve data from a location that's not the cache.
+Azure Cache for Redis is not intended to act as a permanent data store, so whatever partitioning scheme you implement, your application code must be able to retrieve data from a location that's not the cache.

 Data that is frequently accessed together should be kept in the same partition.
 Redis is a powerful key-value store that provides several highly optimized mechanisms for structuring data.
 These mechanisms can be one of the following: